SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 |sensitive|Currently not used|false|
 |requiredPermissions|User permissions required on Cloud Foundry to access endpoint|RESTRICTED|

+>IMPORTANT: Each setting must be prefixed with `management:endpoints:loggers`.

 #### 1.2.5.2 HTTP Access

 The default path to the endpoint is `/loggers`, unless either the global or the health endpoints `path` setting has been changed.

 Refer to the common [enable HTTP Access](#http-access) section for details on enabling HTTP Access.

-To add the [Steeltoe Logging provider](https://github.com/SteeltoeOSS/Logging) to the `ILoggerFactory`, update the `Program.cs` class as shown below.
+To add the [Steeltoe Logging provider](https://github.com/SteeltoeOSS/Logging) to the `ILoggerFactory`, update the `Program.cs` class, as shown in the following example:

 ```csharp
 using Steeltoe.Extensions.Logging;